Tundra Space

 Summary

-Oral lichen planus (OLP) is a chronic inflammatory disease that affects the lining of the mouth and may cause pain, burning sensations, and discomfort.
-Some patients also report changes in their ability to taste different flavors.
-The aim of this study is to compare two commonly used treatments for OLP: photodynamic therapy (PDT) and topical corticosteroids.
-PDT is a light-based treatment that uses a special gel applied to the affected areas, followed by illumination with a medical light device.
-Topical corticosteroids are anti-inflammatory medications applied directly to the lesions.
-Participants in this study are randomly assigned to receive one of these two treatments.
-Before starting therapy and immediately after its completion, patients undergo a simple taste test using special strips that assess the ability to recognize sweet, sour, salty, and bitter tastes.
-In addition, the size of oral lesions and the intensity of symptoms such as pain or burning are evaluated.
-The results of this study may help to better understand how different treatments for oral lichen planus affect taste perception and overall patient well-being, and may support the selection of the most appropriate therapy in clinical practice.
+Oral lichen planus (OLP) is a long-term inflammatory disease affecting the lining of the mouth.
+It may cause pain, burning sensations, discomfort, and changes in the appearance of the oral mucosa.
+Some patients may also notice changes in their ability to recognize different tastes.
+The aim of this study is to compare two treatments used for OLP: photodynamic therapy (PDT) and topical corticosteroid therapy.
+PDT is a light-based treatment in which a special gel containing 5-aminolevulinic acid is applied to the affected areas and then activated using a medical light device.
+Topical corticosteroids are anti-inflammatory medicines applied directly to the oral lesions.
+Participants are randomly assigned to receive one of these two treatments.
+Their ability to recognize sweet, sour, salty, and bitter tastes is assessed using special taste strips before treatment and immediately after therapy is completed.
+The size of the oral lesions and the severity of symptoms, such as pain and burning, are also evaluated.
+Saliva samples are collected before treatment, immediately after treatment, and 3, 6, and 12 months after therapy.
+These samples are used to measure cortisol and several substances related to inflammation and cellular stress, including malondialdehyde, advanced oxidation protein products, peroxynitrite, nitrotyrosine, and advanced glycation end products.
+The results may help researchers better understand how photodynamic therapy and topical corticosteroids affect taste perception, oral symptoms, lesion healing, and biological changes in the saliva of patients with OLP.
+The findings may also support the selection of the most appropriate treatment in clinical practice.

 Key Details